Of Anoka County’s 18 Regional and County Parks, 13 of them offer kayaking, canoeing and paddle boarding opportunities.

 Coon Lake Park has plenty of launch areas for canoes, kayaks and stand-up boards.
 There are no rentals available here, so you’ll need to bring your own.
 It’s a very popular lake for motor boats, too, so be careful.

 If your family wants to spend the day at the swimming beach and bring along a boat, you can launch from the beach area.
 Or if you’re heading there just to paddle, there’s a separate boat launch with its own parking lot.
-Here’s the map.
+Here’s the Coon Lake park map.

 Coon Lake is huge, so you could easily spend all day on the lake.
-If you’d like to paddle without all the boat traffic, go on the weekdays when you’ll only meet a few fishermen.
+If you’d like to paddle without all the boat traffic, go on the weekdays or early mornings when there are fewer people out.
+Spring and fall is also a great time to paddle with less traffic.

 Coon Rapids Dam Regional Park (Coon Rapids)

 Coon Rapids Dam is one of Anoka County’s most popular parks, including the boat launch with its own parking lot.
 You’ll be paddling on the Mighty Mississippi, which, of course, means a current and motor boat traffic.
 Here’s the map.

-For a great half-day paddle, launch here below the Dam (you’ll need to portage) and leave another car down at Riverfront Regional Park (see below).
+For a great half-day paddle, launch here below the Dam (you’ll need to portage—there isn’t an official boat launch) and leave another car down at Riverfront Regional Park (see below).
 This is part of the Mississippi River State Water Trail.

 Kordiak County Park (Columbia Heights)

 Lake George Regional Park (Oak Grove)

-Like Coon Lake, Lake George is very popular during the summer—both the swimming beach and with boat traffic.
-You’re free to launch your paddling craft, but be alert and nimble in the water to avoid the motor boats.
+Lake George is hugely popular during the summer—both the swimming beach and with boat traffic.
+Launch your kayak, canoe or paddle board at the boat launch, but be alert and nimble in the water to avoid the motor boats.

 Manomin County Park (Fridley)

-Just over from Locke, is Manomin, which sits on the confluence of Rice Creek and the Mississippi River.
-It includes little bitty Locke Lake, which has a non-motorized boat launch.
-(No park pass needed here) Here’s the map.
+Just over from Locke County Park, is Manomin, which sits on the confluence of Rice Creek and the Mississippi River.
+It includes tiny and shallow Locke Lake, which has a non-motorized boat launch.
+Here’s the Manomin map.
+(No park pass needed here)

 Martin-Island-Linwood Lake Regional Park (Linwood Township)